Polyhedral joins and graph complexes: Introduction

 \section{Introduction}

 Given two graphs $G$ and $H$ one can define their lexicographic product as the graph obtained by taking a copy of $H$ for each vertex of $G$ and adding all the possible edges between two copies if the corresponding vertices are adjacent in $G$.
-This construction seems natural and one can ask for analogous constructions for simplicial complexes; the polyhedral join is a natural generalization.
-This construction and the lexicographic product of graphs have a connection for some graph complexes.
-Given a graph $G$ and any $d \in \mathbb{N} \cup \{\infty\}$, we associate a simplicial complex $\mathcal{F}_d(G)$ whose vertices are the same as those of $G$ and where a subset $S$ is a simplex if the induced subgraph on $S$ is a forest with maximal degree at most $d$ (for $d = \infty$ all degrees are allowed).
-In this paper we will prove some general results about polyhedral joins, and calculate the homotopy type of some of these complexes for some lexicographic products using the results for polyhedral joins.
+This construction seems natural and one can ask for analogous constructions for simplicial complexes; the polyhedral join is a natural generalization (see Section $2$ for definitions) ---these spaces have been studied before \citep{ayzenberg,okurapoljoin,vidaurre}, and are variants of polyhedral products and polyhedral smash products, which have been extensively studied, see \citep{bahripolprodfeathomtheo,gitler,panovtorictopology} and the references within.
+Naturally one can ask if there is a connection of some kind between these objects and the answer is yes, certain polyhedral joins play a fundamental role in the homotopy type of the suspension of some simplicial complexes associated to a lexicographic product of graphs.
+For this we will need to study the homotopy type of the suspension of a polyhedral join.